-Each individual portfolio within the primarily liquidity or extended duration allocations will be diversified so that no more than three percent of the value of the respective portfolios will be invested in the securities or individual trusts of any single issuer.
+Each individual portfolio within all three tiers' allocations will be diversified as specified in the contracts with each investment manager.
 The limitation shall not apply to securities of the U.S. Government, an agency thereof, U.S. Government sponsored enterprises, securities fully insured or fully guaranteed by the U.S. Government, or money market funds.